kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-aks.md

 ![Resource groups](/images/docs/aks/aks-create-command.png)

-Azure Kubernetes Services itself will be placed in KubeSphereRG.
+Azure Kubernetes Services itself will be placed in `KubeSphereRG`.

 ![Azure Kubernetes Services](/images/docs/aks/aks-dashboard.png)

-All the other Resources will be placed in MC_KubeSphereRG_KuberSphereCluster_westus, such as VMs, Load Balancer and Virtual Network.
+All the other Resources will be placed in `MC_KubeSphereRG_KuberSphereCluster_westus`, such as VMs, Load Balancer and Virtual Network.

 ![Azure Kubernetes Services](/images/docs/aks/aks-all-resources.png)